julianSelser/Tickets4Sale/README.md

  * As explained in the **core** section, we are able to specify how many tickets were sold for the day.
 Now its a matter of saving the orders and counting them by day to get the current availability
  * The only other ingredient is to `left join` the shows with their orders before serving the inventory

+Also, we are now saving orders with their price, so John could easily get a report on how much money is making